 Senator Derrick T. Simmons

-Derrick also devotes his time to participate in other community and organizational endeavors, as well as serving on corporate boards.
-Derrick participates annually in his city’s campaign to “Keep Greenville Beautiful” by picking up trash with local churches and community members throughout the spring and summer months.
-Derrick is a Youth Mentor of WWISCAA Mentor Program, Board Member of United Way of Washington County, Board Member of Delta Center Stage; Member of Greenville Public School Board of Trustees; Leadership Mississippi Class of 2009; Greenville Rotary Club; Mississippi Bar Association; Magnolia Bar Association; American Bar Association; America Association of Justice; Mississippi Association of Justice; National Bar Association, District of Columbia Bar; Beta Gamma Sigma National Honor Society; and, mason.
+Senator Simmons also devotes his time to participate in other community and organizational endeavors, as well as serving on corporate boards.
+Senator Simmons participates annually in his city’s campaign to “Keep Greenville Beautiful” by picking up trash with local churches and community members throughout the spring and summer months.
+Senator Simmons is a mentor of WWISCAA Youth Mentor Program, Board Member of United Way of Washington County, Board Member of Delta Center Stage; Alumnus of Mississippi Economic Council’s Leadership Mississippi Class of 2009; Greenville Rotary Club; Mississippi Bar Association; Magnolia Bar Association; American Bar Association; America Association of Justice; Mississippi Association of Justice; National Bar Association, District of Columbia Bar; Beta Gamma Sigma National Honor Society; and, mason.

 This web site is for political purposes only.
 All articles and photos of Derrick T. Simmons are copyrighted material.
 This web site is paid for by Friends of Derrick T. Simmons.